Star

 2372

-The Klingon
+The Klingon Empire, reportedly believing

-Empire, reportedly believing that the new civilian Cardassian
+that the new civilian Cardassian government is

-government is controlled by the Dominion, launches a massive attack against the
+controlled by the Dominion, launches a massive attack against the Cardassian homeworld.
+The Klingon government unilaterally dissolves

-accords when the United Federation of Planets refuses to participate in the
+Planets refuses to participate in the invasion.

 (“The Way of the Warrior” DS9)

-The starship USS Enterprise NCC-1701-E is launched under the command of Captain Jean-Luc
+The starship USS Enterprise NCC-1701-E is launched under the command of Captain

-Picard.
+Jean-Luc Picard.

 USS